What is pelvic pain?

 How is pelvic pain diagnosed?

 When diagnosing the cause of pelvic pain, the doctor will review the symptoms and medical history of the patient.
 A physical exam and/or other tests might also help in diagnosing the cause of pelvic pain.
+The specific testing performed will depend on the discussions with your doctor as well as your examination.
 Some diagnostic tools might include: